json-event-sourcing/pincette-json-streams/docs/aggregation_stages.md

 ```
 ### $log

 With this extension stage you can write something to a Java logger.
 The incoming message will come out unchanged.
 The expression of the stage is an object with at least the field `message`.
 The expression in this field will be converted to a string after evaluation.
 The optional field `application` should yield a string.
 It sets the name of the Java logger.
-When it is omitted the default `pincette-json-streams` logger is used.
+When it is omitted the default `net.pincette.json.streams` logger is used.
 The optional field `level` can be used to set the Java log level.
 If its not there, the default log level will be used.

+You can add all the [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/index.html) fields to the stage object.
+They are merged with ECS fields that are already set.
+The fields on the stage object take precedence.
+You can construct JSON objects or use dot-separated field names.

+If `trace.id` is not set and if the incoming message has the `_corr` field, then it will be used as the value for `trace.id`.

 The following example logs the field `subobject.field` with the default logger at the level `INFO`.